 Mill Street Brewery is located in the Distillery District in Toronto.
 This area is the former home of the Gooderham and Worts Distillery, once the largest distillery in all of the British Empire.
 It was built on 14 acres of land and produced 2.1 million gallons of whisky per year.
 Throughout time, a number of factors affected the business, including World War I and a short-lived attempt at prohibition in Canada.
 In 1957 they stopped producing whisky at this location and production was focussed on the Canadian Club brand, manufactured by Hiram Walker in Windsor, Ontario.
 The last product to be distilled at Gooderham and Worts was rum.
 In 1990, after a number of mergers, the Gooderham and Worts distillery closed.
 This area is now home to a thriving community of restaurants, art centres and breweries.
 It is also home to the number one film location in Canada.
 It is often referred to as Hollywood North.

 If you search around, you can find a Canadian whisky called Gooderham and Worts, which is manufactured by Corby Distilleries.
 It is part of the “Canadian Whisky Guild” collection of small craft whiskies.
 The other two whiskies in the Guild include Pike Creek and Lot 40.

 People I’ve shared this beer with either love it or hate it.
 If your regular beer consists of Coors Lite, Bud, or the like, then this isn’t for you.
-If you like a pint of Guinness or regularly seek out micro breweries, and like coffee, than I’m pretty sure you will like this beer.
+If you like a pint of Guinness or regularly seek out microbreweries, and like coffee, then I’m pretty sure you will like this beer.